Legal and advocacy services

 Victorian Mental Health Complaints Commissioner

-The Victorian Mental Health Complaints Commissioner is responsible for resolving complaints about MHSPs.
-For the Victorian Mental Health Complaints Commissioner’s contact details, see ‘Contacts’ at the end of this chapter.
+The Victorian Mental Health Complaints Commissioner is responsible for resolving complaints about mental health service providers in Victoria.

 Victorian Health Complaints Commissioner

-Both the Chief Psychiatrist and the Victorian Health Complaints Commissioner must A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. compatibly with human rights in making decisions.
+The Victorian Health Complaints Commissioner must act compatibly with human rights in making decisions.